Stig's Soapbox

-Favourite articles
+Favourite posts

-These are my three all-time favourite articles.
+These are my three all-time favourite posts.

 - My hiring experience as a submarine sonar operator in the Norwegian Navy Talks Hiring